candicodeit/personal-goals/README.md

 - [ ] Achieve 32% body fat index (achievement)
 	- Working from home means less movement.
 With my toddler getting faster, I want to be able to catch up.
 I also want to sleep better.
       - Milestones:
-    - lose 15 lbs
+         - lose 1% body fat
          - complete 6 weeks of intermittent fasting
          - lose 3% body fat
          - down to size 10

 - [ ] Obtain CAPM Certification (achievement)
 	- I obviously love planning and I also love helping people.
 I've really enjoyed project planning both for A Book Apart and for events at Roc Solid.
 Because I am not a project manager full time, I want to learn more about what's involved in being one.
 Regardless of where my career path will take me, I think these skills could be useful in any position I take on.
       - Milestones:
          - complete CAPM Udemy course
          - write all 14 sets of study cards

 - [ ] Spend more time with family and friends (habit)
 	- Now that I work remotely, my relationships are more important to me.
 I need to make sure I stay in touch with those close to me.
 Last year, I came across the [Social Gathering Checklist](social-checklist.md) and found it as a great guideline to keep in touch with people.
 It's hard to do all of those in a month since coordinating with other friends who also have kids is nearly impossible.
 I don't want to create more stress on myself just to meet with others.